casene/YTdl-quick-download/README.md

 - JQ

   The script checks for these prerequisites before executing anything.
-It will return an error message and exit with code 2 if the prerequisites are not found.
+It will return an error message and exit with exit code 2 if the prerequisites are not found.

 #### Testing: